1 tablet contains:

 Preclinical Safety Data

-The effectiveness of combined oral contraceptives can be reduced in the following cases: with the omission of tablets, vomiting and diarrhea, or as a result of drug interaction.
+The effectiveness of combined oral contraceptive drugs can be reduced in the following cases: with missed tablets, vomiting and diarrhea, or as a result of drug interactions.

 Effect on the menstrual cycle